aws/s2n-tls/tests/integrationv2/README.md

 line option for that particular provider.
 You can also add logic checks, e.g with client authentication the client must have a certificate to send.
 Otherwise the test will fail.

+## Fine-tune how input data is sent in the tests

+There are several optional arguments in the managed_process function.
+Use these arguments to have a greater level of control over how peers send test data.
+The argument send_marker_list can be used in parallel with the data_to_send Provider options.
+If both of these arguments are lists, the process will only write a data_to_send element when it reads a corresponding send_marker_list element from the process's stdout or stderr.
+Additionally, the managed_process argument close_marker can be used to control when the process should shut down.
+If none of these arguments are set, they take default values from the Providers file.

 # Troubleshooting

 **INTERNALERROR> OSError: cannot send to <Channel id=1 closed>** An error similar to this is caused by a runtime error in a test.
 In `tox.ini` change `-n8` to `-n0` to see the actual error causing the OSError.